|

 conflicts, than conventional up-armored light utility vehicles, such

-as HUMMWVs, G-Wagens and Land Rovers.
+Land Rovers.
 It

 provides high-level protection against mines and improvised